AdobeDocs/campaign-web.sv-SE/help/v8/get-started/user-interface.md

 Precis som i alla listskärmar kan du konfigurera kolumner så att de anpassas för visningen så att du kan se all information du behöver.
 Se det här [section](#list-screens).

-Mer information om Campaign Explorer finns i [Dokumentation för Campaign v8 Console](https://experienceleague.adobe.com/docs/campaign/campaign-v8/new/campaign-ui.html#ac-explorer-ui){target="_blank"}.
+Mer information om Campaign Explorer finns i [Kampanjdokumentation v8 (konsol)](https://experienceleague.adobe.com/docs/campaign/campaign-v8/new/campaign-ui.html#ac-explorer-ui){target="_blank"}.
 <!--
 Explorer' menu in web UI to navigate through console content: console navtree second view in addition to the left menu lists with filters.
 The Explorer gives the real folder hierarchy from the console.
 Make sure you find your deliveries in sub-folders.
 All lists can be accessed in read-only.
 No Create/Edit.
 You can configure lists (colums).
 All schema fields, linked tables are available.